Appity/cloche/README.md

 - **Shell scripts** — Each unit's command is saved as a shell script (`.cloche/<unit>.sh`), allowing you to restart without re-specifying the command
 - **PID tracking** — cloche writes its own PID to `.cloche/<unit>.pid`, enabling `--kill` and `--restart` operations
 - **Log capture** — STDOUT/STDERR are captured to `.cloche/<unit>.log` with ANSI codes stripped; stderr lines prefixed with `2>` for filtering; auto-trims to 100K lines (unless `--log` is used)
+- **Color support** — When running in a terminal, cloche sets `FORCE_COLOR=1` and `CLICOLOR_FORCE=1` so subprocesses emit colors even though their output is piped; colors display in the terminal but are stripped from logs for clean searching
 - **Signal handling** — `SIGUSR1` and `SIGINFO` (^T on macOS) trigger subprocess restarts; `SIGINT` and `SIGTERM` cleanly shut down

 ## Configuration